 Like a lot of other divorced parents, my ex husband and I do not always see eye to eye.
 Yet, for the sake of our children, I have made it a point to put our differences aside when discussing their dad with them.
 That has not always been the case but, for the benefit of our children, I have discovered that it is truly the best way.

 My ex may no longer be my husband, but he will forever be my children’s father.
 It is important that my children, particularly my son, be able to positively identify with their dad without bearing the burden of the choices he and I made in terms of our custody arrangement, one which presently gives me full physical custody the majority of the time.
-Here are 14 questions my son asked me, and the candid responses I gave him in return.
+Here are 14 questions my son asked about my divorce, and the candid responses I gave him in return.

 1. Why am I growing up without a father?
 You’re not growing up without a father.
 You’re growing up without a father who lives in the same house with you.
 It’s not the same.